learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/15-moral-foundations-of-ethical-research.md

 ## References {#References-245pt}

 1. Rosenthal, R. M. (1994).
-Science and ethics in conducting, analyzing, and reporting psychological research. __Psychological Science, 5__, 127–133.
+Science and ethics in conducting, analyzing, and reporting psychological research. _Psychological Science, 5_, 127–133.
 2. Milgram, S. (1963).
-Behavioral study of obedience. __Journal of Abnormal and Social Psychology, 67,__ 371–378.
+Behavioral study of obedience. _Journal of Abnormal and Social Psychology, 67_, 371–378.
-3. Reverby, S. M. (2009). __Examining Tuskegee: The infamous syphilis study and its legacy.__ Chapel Hill, NC: University of North Carolina Press.
+3. Reverby, S. M. (2009). _Examining Tuskegee: The infamous syphilis study and its legacy_.
+Chapel Hill, NC: University of North Carolina Press.
 4. Middlemist, R. D., Knowles, E. S., & Matter, C. F. (1976).
-Personal space invasions in the lavatory: Suggestive evidence for arousal. __Journal of Personality and Social Psychology, 33__, 541–546.
+Personal space invasions in the lavatory: Suggestive evidence for arousal. _Journal of Personality and Social Psychology, 33_, 541–546.
 5. Koocher, G. P. (1977).
-Bathroom behavior and human dignity. __Journal of Personality and Social Psychology, 35__, 120–121.
+Bathroom behavior and human dignity. _Journal of Personality and Social Psychology, 35_, 120–121.
 6. Middlemist, R. D., Knowles, E. S., & Matter, C. F. (1977).
-What to do and what to report: A reply to Koocher. __Journal of Personality and Social Psychology, 35__, 122–125.
+What to do and what to report: A reply to Koocher. _Journal of Personality and Social Psychology, 35_, 122–125.